JamesPersaud/tsb_work_test_james_persaud/README.txt

 Would love to be able to add polish like sound effects and animations but not before the game is functionally complete.

+-----

+Total time spent on this test is around 8 hours as of Sunday evening 07/05/2023 Getting up to speed with ECS and in particular with the version available in the 2020 Unity build has been a major time sink.

 Overall I feel as though this assignment would require un unreasonable amount of time, for unpaid work on top of an already full schedule, if one was to both complete all of the functionality listed and do things exactly as they would in a production environment.

------

-Total time spent on this test is around 8 hours as of Saturday evening 06/05/2023 Getting up to speed with ECS and in particular with the version available in the 2020 Unity build has been a major time sink.

 James Persaud